Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 And as much as I enjoyed having the deck in working order, I was champing at the bit to have hubby get the siding completed.
 Once that was done, we also leveled and sat the stairs in their permanent place.
 I love the clean, finished (and tidy) look!

-The best part about living stationary in an RV is that you can use standard sized furniture, because (for the most part) the weight of the furniture does not have any bearing, because you are stationary.
-One of the reasons we went with full sized chairs for each of us.
-Most RV furniture is smaller in size and light weight for traveling.
+The best part about living stationary in an RV is that you can use standard sized furniture, as (for the most part) the weight of the furniture does not have any bearing, because you are stationary.
+One of the reasons we went with the full sized chairs for each of us.
+Most RV furniture is smaller and not as comfortable in my opinion, to remain light weight for traveling.
+Our little corner table seemed comfortable when we first put it in place, but after awhile suddenly it was not.

-We decided to use our favorite wooden dining table instead of the smaller square one you see above.
-We also decided to move our chairs beside each other and make the large window area our new dining room.
+We decided to use our favorite wooden dining table brought with us from Wyoming instead of the smaller square one you see pictured above. at the same time we decided to move our comfy chairs beside each other and make the large window area our new dining room.

 Our chairs side by side, we also share a small table between us for drinks.